Canadian Experience Class (CEC)

 Please note Immigration, Refugees and Citizenship Canada (IRCC) require that applicants submit government application processing fees for most of applications.

-Find out, if you’re eligible to proceed with CEC application under Express Entry or a bridging open work permit by completing our Free Assessment.
+Find out, if you’re eligible to proceed with CEC application under Express Entry or a bridging open work permit by booking free immigration consultation.